[UPDATED OCTOBER 2023]

-There’s something quite special about being huddled around a bonfire and oohing and ahhing at fireworks everytime there is a burst of colour.
-Fireworks can be a great way to celebrate an occasion - especially on Bonfire Night or on New Year’s Eve!
+There’s something quite special about being huddled around a bonfire and oohing and ahhing at fireworks whenever there’s a burst of colour.
+Fireworks can be a great way to celebrate an occasion - especially Bonfire Night or New Year’s Eve!
 But the loud noises and flashing lights of fireworks can be very frightening for our dogs.

 Luckily, there are things you can do to minimise your dog's stress levels during this time.
 In this guide, we cover some of our top tips on how to calm your dog during firework season.